ynput/ayon-documentation/website/docs/manager_ftrack.md

 - Renaming the Project

 If you need to move entity or change its name it is possible only in the acse when no-one has worked on it yet.
 Once work is in progreess, you must archive the old one and create new.

-To archive entities you should use [Archive Asset/Subset](manager_ftrack_actions.md#delete-asset/subset) action.
-This will remove the selected entity from ftrack and avalon database in mostly non-destructive way, so it can be recovered later.
-To completely delete all traces of this such entity you'll need to go to AYON archive and delete them from there.